2-alchemists/krossboard-docs/content/docs/google-gke-installation.md

 toc = true
 +++

-On Google Compute Platform (GCP) cloud, Krossboard is designed to work as a standalone virtual machine.
+On Google Compute Platform (GCP) cloud, Krossboard works as a standalone compute virtual machine.
-As of current version, each Krossboard instance discovers and handles GKE clusters on a per [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) basis.
+As of current version each Krossboard instance discovers and handles GKE clusters on a per [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) basis.

-The below steps describe how to setup a Krossboard instance within a GCP project.
+This guide describes step-by-step how to setup an instance of Krossboard for a GCP project.

 ## Before you begin
 To run this procedure successfully, it's assumed that: